cfengine/documentation/examples/tutorials/custom_inventory.markdown

 Once you have integrated the policy into `def.json` it will run by all agents after they have updated their policy.
-Once the hub has had a chance to collect reports the `Owner` attribute will be available to select as a Table column for Inventory Reports.
+Once the hub has had a chance to collect reports the `Owner` attribute will be available to select as a Table column for Inventory reports.
 Custom attributes appear under the `User defined` section.

 **Note:** It may take up to 15 minutes for your custom inventory attributes to be collected and made available for reporting.